TheFutureGadgetsLab/PettingZoo/README.md

 # Petting Zoo
-CUDA and serial implementation of a genetic algorithm learning to player a game.
+Implementation of a genetic algorithm learning to play a platformer.

 ## Game
 The game is a simple platformer.